 Frostbolt is also a decent keep in most situations, especially versus slower decks.
 It can remove early minions, or stop bigger ones in their tracks.

 If you think you're playing a slower deck, card draw is critical, so you can also consider keeping Arcane Intellect or Aluneth.
 Against more aggressive decks, Arcane Missiles and Mirror Image are very helpful.

 Secret Mage is also known as Tempo Mage for a good reason.
 The deck is all about outpacing your opponent in terms of cards and stats, then riding that curve to the win.

 In the early turns your ideal position is to get out a minion or two, then use your hero power and early spells to destroy enemy plays and keep board control.

-Your ideal early curve is Mana Wyrm, followed by Arcanologist, followed by Kirin Tor Mage for a free secret, then the Crystal Runner.
+Your ideal early curve is Mana Wyrm, followed by Arcanologist, followed by Kirin Tor Mage for a free secret.
 Only the most aggressive decks can come back against that.

 Whatever you get, your early focus has to be board control.
 Keep other decks, especially fast ones, off their curve by wiping out minions and making good trades.
-Watch for combos with Sorceror's Apprentice and Medivh's Valet which can get you a minion down with removing an enemy one.
+Watch for combos of spells with Sorcerer's Apprentice which let you get a minion down while also removing an enemy one.